keycloak/keycloak-operator/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 # Keycloak Operator
-A Kubernetes Operator based on the Operator SDK for syncing resources in Keycloak.
+A Kubernetes Operator based on the Operator SDK for creating and syncing resources in Keycloak.

-## Current status
-Currently in development.
-Will eventually replace https://github.com/integr8ly/keycloak-operator

 # Documentation
 The documentation might be found in the  [docs](./docs/README.asciidoc) directory.